Availability of Materials for Public Use

 A list of published guides to the Western History Collections is available online.

 Photographs, maps, and sound recordings have different copy charges, dependent upon the size and format requested.
+View the current fee schedule.

 The Curator may limit any photocopy activity if the duplication process endangers the physical preservation of the materials of if the request will interfere with the staff's ability to serve other researchers.